Ctrlpanel-gg/docs/readme.md

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 # Contributing
-When contributing to this repository, follow there steps:
+Follow these steps when contributing to this repository:
 1: Fork this repository
 2: Make your changes
 3: Open a PR from your fork to the development branch